Nowasys.com

 If we look at the very first line of the java code, it’s a class declaration with

-access modifier.Class and all its methods are by default public in groovy.
+public access modifier.Class and all its methods are by default public in groovy.

 So there is no need to explicitly specify

-with class declaration or even with main
+public with class declaration or even with main method.

 Semicolon is a very basic element in a program structure, in java semicolon is mandatory for statement termination.